Strongly correlated superfluid order parameters from dc Josephson supercurrents

-To gain a precise microscopic understanding of the observed behavior of the critical Josephson current, we rely on the analytic model recently presented in Ref.~\citenum{Zaccanti2019}.
-Within such a framework, expected to hold within the tunneling limit for any interaction strength throughout the BCS-BEC crossover, the critical pair current density per unit area can be expressed in terms of a bulk thermodynamic pre-factor and the single-pair barrier transmission amplitude.
+To gain a precise microscopic understanding of the observed behavior of the Josephson critical current, we rely on the analytic model recently presented in Ref.~\citenum{Zaccanti2019}.
+Within such a framework, expected to hold within the tunneling limit for any coupling strength throughout the BCS-BEC crossover, the critical pair current density per unit area can be expressed in terms of a bulk thermodynamic pre-factor and the single-pair barrier transmission amplitude.
 For a homogeneous junction with pair density $n$, this reads as

-where $k(\mu)=\sqrt{2M\mu}/\hbar$ is the wave vector of a bosonic pair of mass $M$ and energy $\mu$, $n_c = n \lambda_0$ is the density of condensed pairs, $\lambda_0$ is the condensed fraction, while $|t|(\mu)$ is the transmission amplitude of a single pair at incident energy $\mu$.
-Eq.~(\ref{jchomo}) can be extended to the harmonically trapped inhomogeneous case \cite{Zaccanti2019,SM}, obtaining the predictions for the total $I_c$, plotted in Fig.~\ref{Fig2}A-B. To this purpose we exploit the local pair chemical potential and local condensed fraction $\lambda_0$ from non-perturbative Luttinger-Ward technique \cite{Haussmann2007}, while also accounting for second-harmonic contributions to the current-phase relation \cite{SM}.
+where $k(\mu)=\sqrt{2M\mu}/\hbar$ is the wave vector of a bosonic pair of mass $M$ and energy $\mu$, $n_c = n \lambda_0$ is the density of condensed pairs, $\lambda_0$ is the condensate fraction, while $|t(\mu)|$ is the transmission amplitude of a single pair at incident energy $\mu$.
+Eq.~(\ref{jchomo}) can be extended to the harmonically trapped inhomogeneous case via the local density approximation (LDA) \cite{Zaccanti2019,SM}, obtaining predictions for the total $I_c$, as plotted in Fig.~\ref{Fig2}A-B. To this purpose, we employ the local pair chemical potential $\mu(\mathbf{r})$ and condensate fraction $\lambda_0(\mathbf{r})$ based on non-perturbative Luttinger-Ward results for a zero-temperature homogeneous gas \cite{Haussmann2007}, while also accounting for second-harmonic contributions to the current-phase relation \cite{SM}.
 We find quantitative agreement with no free parameters, albeit expected discrepancies visible at small $V_0$ where hydrodynamic transport -- not included in Eq.~(\ref{jchomo}) -- becomes relevant.
-An additional validation of our model, and more specifically of the separation between single- and many-particle properties in Eq.~\eqref{jchomo}, is presented in \mbox{Fig.~\ref{Fig2}E-F}.
+An additional validation of our model, and specifically of the separation between single- and many-particle properties in Eq.~\eqref{jchomo}, is presented in \mbox{Fig.~\ref{Fig2}E-F}.
 In order to isolate the barrier transmission contribution, we measure the imbalance $z-\bar{z}$ as a function of $V_0$ upon applying a fixed $I_{\mathrm{ext}}$ at various barrier widths $w$.
-By separately normalizing $V_0$ to the calculated barrier height $V_0'$ for which $I_c = I_{\mathrm{ext}}$ at each value of interaction and $w$, all different data sets collapse onto each other.
-This demonstrates that, for fixed coupling strength, the whole trend of $z-\bar{z}$ (and not only $I_c$) is predominantly determined by the tunnelling amplitude $|t|$.
+By separately normalizing $V_0$ to the calculated barrier height $V_0'$ for which $I_c = |I_{\mathrm{ext}}|$ at each value of interaction and $w$, all different data sets collapse onto each other.
+This demonstrates that, for fixed interaction strength, the whole trend of $z-\bar{z}$ (and not only $I_c$) is predominantly determined by the tunnelling amplitude $|t|$.